ISP2024/git-commands/remote-commands.md

-## 7. Commands for Remotes
+## Commands for Remotes

+> TODO: write the git command(s) to do each of these

-1. To list all your remote repositories, with their URL, use:
+1. List all your remote repositories and show their URL:

-2. To view details about a rempote repo named `origin`, including all the remote banches and local tracking branches for `origin` is:
+2. View details about a remote repo named `origin`, including all the remote banches and local tracking branches for `origin`:

 3. You commit some files to `dev-foo` and try to "push" them to Github, but it fails: